andis-spr/sshb.bat/README.md

 ## Features

 Quickly searching and selecting an SSH host from a bookmark text file, then
- - Starting a command line SSH session.
+ - Starting an SSH session in command line.
  - Mounting SSHFS directories in Windows Explorer using SSHFS-win.

 ## `ssh-hosts.txt`